 In the afternoon we will visit the Shuijingxiang Market.
 At the entrance of two inter-secting alleys, each more than 1,100 metres long are more than 3,000 fixed stalls.
 The market has everything from food and drink to articles for daily use.
 You can not only find lotus roots and wild rice stems, which are products of Southern China but also seafood from the coast.

-At Golmud we board the high-altitude train (where we have reserved seats) that will take us on an extraordinary and unforgettable 14-hour journey along the 1,142km ‘Roof of the World’ line to Lhasa, cresting the 16,640ft (5,072m) Tangula Pass.
+At Golmud we board the high-altitude train that will take us on an unforgettable 14-hour journey along the 1,142km ‘Roof of the World’ line to Lhasa, cresting the 16,640ft (5,072m) Tangula Pass.
 This is the world’s highest railway pass, reaching an unbelievable 3 miles (5km) above sea level.
 Due to the high altitude, supplementary oxygen is pumped in through the ventilation system.
 Personal oxygen masks are available if required.

 Lhasa is located in a small basin surrounded by mountains, and it literally means 'place of the gods'.
 At an altitude of around 11,975ft (3,650m) it is one of the highest cities in the world; it is also the traditional seat of the Dalai Lama and the holiest centre of Tibet with over a thousand years of cultural and spiritual history.

 On our second full day here, we visit the 13th century Jokhang Temple, Tibet’s holiest shrine and the spiritual home for almost all Tibetans.
 Next we explore the adjacent Barkhor market, the oldest market in the capital and a well-trodden route for the many pilgrims who make their way to the temple.
 A local lunch is accompanied by traditional folk music.

 A real highlight of our stay in Lhasa will be the visit to the 17th century Potala Palace, former seat of the Tibetan Government and the Dalai Lama’s winter residence before he fled to India in 1959.
 It contains thousands of rooms, dominates the city skyline.
 Perched upon Marpo Ri hill, 130 meters above the Lhasa valley, the Potala Palace rises a further 170 metres, is the greatest monumental structure in Tibet and one of the architectural wonders of the world.

 Tonight we will enjoy a farewell dinner.